-The EIU wanted to change this to something better: It should be less confusing for readers, it should more clearly indicate the breadth of content available, and it should increase the cross-sell of other products the EIU was selling.
+This is how the EIU looks now.
+Originally, the EIU's Industry content was shown as below and they wanted it changed to something better: It should be less confusing for readers, it should more clearly indicate the breadth of content available, and it should increase the cross-sell of other products the EIU was selling.

 The first task was to understand what we were working with so we began with an audit of all the industry content.
 In addition, we looked at the new design of country content (which had already been migrated upward) to see the general principles that we had to design with.